 Maybe they’re smarter than you… maybe you don’t have all the information.

-- Save up some “screw you” money – this is enough money that you could live for a few months or longer without needing another job.
+This is enough money that you could live for a few months or longer without needing another job.
 It enables you to effectively say goodbye to your employer should they do something that is unacceptable.

 Related to this is the concept of living within your means.
 Spending less so you can save more, or not taking on that huge mortgage that means you have to be earning big money.

 The goal is not to leave your job.
 The goal is to ensure that you won’t have a financial problem if you *do* decide to leave.

 When you’ve got the financial problem out of the way, you will feel more confident to speak your mind.